oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

 ### 6. Create a Development VM using the image you imported

 If you are running in your tenancy

 - Return to the Custom Compute Images menu (Hamburger menu -> Core Infrastructure section -> Compute -> Custom Images)

-If you are in an **instructor led** lab, you instructor will provide you with the details to locate the Developer VM image to use
+If you are in an **instructor led** lab, you instructor may provide you with details to locate the Developer VM image to use

 - Locate image to use which your instructor has provided or you have just imported : If you are in a shared environment and there is more than one image starting H-K8S-Lab-A-Helidon chose the one with the most recent date.
 (As we recommend naming the images using the date this will be the last part of the image name in the format `yyyy-mm-dd`and if you had to run the import

-- Check that the image state is **Available** :
+- Check that the image has finished importing and the state is **Available** :

 Note sometimes the import image page does not refresh once the image is imported, so if it's is still displaying `Importing` then try refreshing the page.